Shadowpriest PvP

 Tier 1: Acquired at level 15 – Control

-• Void tendrils- This point blank (no range) area effect roots up to 5 targets, which might be really nice when all those angry players come by to smash you.
+2. Void tendrils– This point blank (no range) area effect roots up to 5 targets, which might be really nice when all those angry players come by to smash you, or a Hunter’s Stampede or DK’s Army

 Tier 2: Acquired at level 30 – Movement

-• Phantasm greatly improves your Fade ability, causing it to work as an escape and increasing your movement speed briefly.
+1. Best talent Phantasm greatly improves your Fade ability, causing it to work as an escape and increasing your movement speed briefly.
+We all love extra escapes.
+Very nice.

-• Body and Soul increases the target’s movement speed, briefly, when you cast Power World Shield or Leap of Faith on them.
+2. Body and Soul increases the target’s movement speed, briefly, when you cast Power World Shield or Leap of Faith on them.
 Or on yourself.
 Throw up a shield and quickly move away.
+This is also a pretty good pick.

-• Angelic Feather – place feathers at up to three locations, people moving through the feathers get a speed buff.
+3. Angelic Feather – place feathers at up to three locations, people moving through the feathers get a speed buff.
 You can also cast it right on a target and on yourself.
-With a litle care this looks like it could be quite useful.
+Better for leveling and some BGs than arena or mass fights.
+It was nicely buffed in 5.4 and now might be a good pick for all situations.

 Tier 3: Acquired at level 45 – Healing and Damage

-• From Darkness Comes Light - Vampiric Touch ticks give a chance for a free, instant, Mind Blast with increased damage and that doesn’t consume your DoTs.
+1. Best talent From Darkness Comes Light – Vampiric Touch ticks give a chance for a free, instant, Mind Blast with increased damage and that doesn’t consume your DoTs.
+Especially nice when you can have a lot of DOTs up.
+Pretty nice rewards for “multi-DOTing,” especially with the 5.4 buff (increased chance to proc.)
+Works very well with Glyph of Mind Spike.

 Tier 4: Acquired at level 60 – Emergencies